Ducati 239 Mark 3: Cycle parts

 The single cradle frame was the same as the item used on the 250 and used the engine as a stressed member.
 Rear suspension was by swinging arm with twin 3-way adjustable Marzocchi shock absorbers.
 At the front 35 mm Ceriani telescopic forks were fitted.
 The front brake was a twin-sided 180 mm Grimeca drum on the Mark 3 and a single Brembo 280 mm disc on the desmo.
 At the rear a 160 mm drum was fitted on both models.

 239 Mark 3D

 An additional version of the 239 Mark 3 was offered, the 239 Mark 3D, also for the French market, that was fitted with a different head that used desmodromic valves.
 (A system where the valves are positively closed by extra lobes on the cam and levers rather than by a more conventional springs).
 The desmo was fitted with a disc brake on the front.
-Around 150 demos were made.
+Around 150 desmos were made.